liz-is/qpcr-analysis-with-r/_episodes/02-analyse-data.md

 questions:
 - "How can I analyse qPCR data in R?"
 objectives:
-- " To combine data across replicates using `group_by` and `summarise()`."
+- " To combine data across replicates using `group_by()` and `summarise()`."
 - " To create a reference data frame using `filter()."
 - " To calculate differences between reference and sample data."
 keypoints:
-- "Use the `skip` argument to skip lines when reading in a text file."
+- " There is a lot of data wrangling involved in data analysis!"
+- " The `group_by()` and `summarise()` functions are useful for calculating means across groups of samples."
-- "Plots can be used to inspect the contents of large data frames."
+- " The `mutate()` function can be used to store the results of calculations in a new column."
-- "Data frames can be combined based on matching variables."
+- " Using R for analysis help make the analysis reproducible."
 source: Rmd
 ---